 I don’t usually change my mind once I have made a decision.
 After all, it’s only logical to contemplate, pick one route and stick to it – at least for a reasonable period of time.
 But sometimes, you gotta do what your gut tells you.
 And my gut tells me this might just work out.

 But if it doesn’t, I am going to have to self-publish, an outcome I am not waiting for.
-I want my book to reach many people as quickly as possible, and that is a feat best accomplished by traditional publishing.
+I want my book to reach many people as quickly as possible, so I feel that traditional publishing is the way to go.
 Even if it means giving up creative control and waiting to get published, I am all for it.

 On the flip side, the people in my life are wondering what’s taking me so long with this book.
 What was supposed to be a three to four-month investment has stretched out into nearly ten months.
 Sometimes, even I wonder whether what I am doing is rational.